chrislarsenqlik/lambda/README.md

 2. Start Qlik Sense Desktop and login to get to the hub
 3. Open web browser and open the mashup: http://localhost:4848/extensions/RealtimeNew/RealtimeNew.html
 4. Start the data generation bot by running "node SensorClient" in the same folder in a cmd prompt
+5. If you ctrl+c on the sensorcllient.js and then start it back up, it will currently start over at 0 again when starting up again.
+Will be implementing persistence soon...